reilabs/starknet-replay/README.md

 ## About

-`cairo-replay` is a CLI application to replay Cairo transactions locally using data from Pathfinder database.
+`cairo-replay` is a CLI application to replay Starknet transactions locally using data from Pathfinder database.
 It reports the frequency each `libfunc` has been called when replaying the transactions.